 - Term Unit - The unit of the Term Length (e.g. ‘month’ or ‘day’)

 - Next Renewal Date - When the next subscription term begins.
-This date will update to the next terms renewal date based on the Period Length and Type when the subscription is processed
+On successful payment of the subscription, this date will update to the new Next Renewal Date based on the Term Length and Unit (new Next Renewal Date = Next Renewal Date + Term Length)

-- Next Billing Date - When a subscription is processed and payment is successful, this date will update to the next terms renewal date plus any delay that is configured
+- Next Billing Date - On successful payment of the subscription, this date will update to the Next Renewal Date plus any delay that is configured

 - Billing Delay Length - Determines the delay between the subscription term renewing and the payment being processed